-- 7.1 Resources will be stored in the relevant boxes in the science / DT store.
-ICT software and resources are stored in the computer suite.
-A central resource is used to store equipment used for fieldwork, also maps, atlases and other map work materials, which may be used by more than one year group, and is the responsibility of the Geography subject co-ordinator.
+- 7.1 A central resource is used to store equipment used for fieldwork, also maps, atlases and other map work materials, which may be used by more than one year group, and is the responsibility of the Geography subject co-ordinator.
 The library is also a source of good geography books.
-Funds to purchase new resources and to manage the curriculum will be determined by the outcome of bids made, before the end of the financial year, by the subject co-ordinator. - 7.2 In each classroom there will be access to a globe as well as a world map to encourage children to be curious about the world, ask questions and take ownership of their learning/ line of enquiry.
+Funds to purchase new resources and to manage the curriculum will be determined by the outcome of bids made, before the end of the financial year, by the subject co-ordinator. - 7.2 In each classroom there will be access to a globe as well as a world map to encourage children to be curious about the world, ask questions and take ownership of their learning/line of enquiry.